Over Hard Eggs

 How to make over hard eggs

-Prepare the pan: Start heating it over medium heat, add butter, and let it melt.
+First, prepare the pan: Heat it over medium heat, add the butter, and let it melt.

-Add eggs and seasonings: Then, once melted, Crack the egg in the pan.
-Sprinkle pepper, sea salt, or any of your favorite seasonings.
+Second, add the eggs and seasonings.
+Once melted, crack the egg into the pan.
+Sprinkle pepper, salt, or your favorite seasonings.

-Cook the eggs: Fry the eggs for 3 minutes or until the egg whites become completely opaque.
+Third, cook the eggs: Fry them for 3 minutes, or until the egg whites are completely opaque.
 Flip the eggs and cook the other side for 2-3 minutes.

-Serve: Now, take out the cooked eggs place them on a plate, and enjoy immediately.
+Finally, serve: Remove the cooked eggs, place them on a plate, and enjoy immediately.

-Use the right skillet: A cast iron skillet or non-stick pan is best as they remain hot during the cooking process and there is little risk of the eggs sticking to it.
+- Use the right skillet: I find a cast-iron skillet or a nonstick pan is best, as they retain heat during cooking and reduce the risk of the eggs sticking.

-Adjust the heat: I typically use medium heat for cooking eggs but if you are worried about over-cooking them, use medium-low heat instead.
-It will be a little longer, but it eliminates any risks.
+- Adjust the heat: I typically use medium heat for cooking eggs, but if you are worried about over-cooking them, use medium-low heat instead.
+It will take a little longer, but it eliminates all risk.

-Use a rubber spatula: When cooking eggs, rubber spatulas are superior to metallic ones because they make flipping easier and there is no scraping the pan either!
+- Use a rubber spatula: When cooking eggs, rubber spatulas are superior to metal ones because they make flipping easier and prevent scraping the pan.

 Storage instructions

-To store: Place leftovers in an airtight container and store them in the fridge for up to three days.
+To store: Place leftovers in an airtight container and refrigerate for up to three days.

-To reheat: I like to reheat the eggs in the microwave for 20-30 seconds.
-Add them to a bowl and cover it with a paper towel.
+To reheat: I microwave the eggs for 20-30 seconds.
+Add them to a bowl and cover it with a paper towel to trap in the heat.

 Frequently asked questions